phgoff/wagmi-bitkubnext-connector/README.md

 Use a bitkubnext wallet as a wagmi connector!

-- BitkubnextConnector - Wagmi connector for bitkubnext
+- BitkubNextConnector - Wagmi connector for bitkubnext
 - BitkubNextCaller - To interact with smart contracts on bitkubnext

 ## Installation